edjineer/BookNotes/Roy_CppMemory_2025.md

 Intro

+* Benefits of taking control of memory allocation functions
-Placement new and memory mapped hardware
+* Placement new and memory mapped hardware
+  * placement new allows us to map software objects to memory mapped hardware

-Simplifying the nowthros new usage
+* Simplifying the nowthrow new usage
+  * Normally exceptions for operator new is from running out of memory, unable to service a request, etc
+  * Use a variadic macro

-Out of memory situations and new_handler
+* Out of memory situations and new_handler

 Standard C++ and Exotic Memory

+* Shared memory API example

 #### 10. Arena-Based Memory Management and Other Optimizations

 Intro

+* Performance is the focus of this chapter
+* Optimization is a moving target

 Arena Based Memory Management

+[PICK UP HERE]

 When parameters change